 Sign painters to the rescue!

-Amid an outcry that the new children’s paradise on Pier 6 is impossible to reach safely, the city announced this week that it would install new traffic signs in the hopes of making the walk to the park more of a walk in the park for pedestrians.
+Amid an outcry that the new children’s paradise on Pier 6 is impossible to reach safely, the city installed new traffic signs in the hopes of making the walk to the park more of a walk in the park for pedestrians.

 The changes include:

-• A “Stop here on red” sign will be installed on Atlantic Avenue at the eastbound approach to the Brooklyn–Queens Expressway on-ramp, reminding drivers that they cannot make a left turn to enter the highway if the light is red.
+• A “Cross only on ‘Walk’ signal” sign on Atlantic Avenue at the eastbound approach to the Brooklyn–Queens Expressway on-ramp.
+This sign reminds pedestrians that they cannot cross even if drivers entering the highway have a red light — because a right on red is legal there.

 • A “Turning vehicles yield to pedestrians” sign will be installed on the north side of Atlantic Avenue at the BQE on-ramp, emphasizing to drivers that they must yield to Pier 6-bound residents in the crosswalk.